01 of 06

 06 of 06

 If your dog is trying to bite you or is fighting so hard he could injure you or himself, then the nail trim is a job best left to the professionals.
 Fortunately, most vet offices and groomers charge a minimal fee for basic nail trims.
-You may be surprised how much better your dog behaves for a couple of strangers!
-Unfortunately, a small percentage of dogs will struggle too much even for the professionals.
-In the worst cases, sedation may be needed to trim nails.
-This is all the more reason to work with your dog or puppy to get him used to handling and nail trims BEFORE it gets that bad.
+In extreme cases, sedation may be needed to trim nails.